 - Hydroxychloroquine is also prescribed for rheumatoid arthritis, systemic lupus erythematosus and other autoimmune disorders.

-Why use malaria drugs to treat coronavirus?
+Why did doctors explore using malaria drugs to treat coronavirus?

 Are hydroxychloroquine and chloroquine safe?

-When used to treat health conditions other than COVID-19, hydroxychloroquine and chloroquine are generally considered safe for most people.
+Hydroxychloroquine and chloroquine are generally considered safe for most people.
 Side effects may include stomach pain, nausea, vomiting, headache and sometimes itchiness.

 However, these drugs can cause health complications, including retinal damage, in some people.
 Also, people with psoriasis, heart arrhythmia, kidney disease or liver disease may be at risk of complications from the drugs.

-Will these drugs damage my retina?
+Will hydroxychloroquine and chloroquine damage my retina?

 There are certain conditions that may make people more prone to retinal damage from hydroxychloroquine and chloroquine.
 Patients with the highest risk tend to be older than 50, have a history of a retinal disease such as macular degeneration or have previously taken tamoxifen for breast cancer.

-What are the signs of retinal toxicity?
+What are signs of retina problems from malaria drugs?